1 / 10

 You could pay more or less to insure a Hyundai Kona, depending on which model you choose.
 For example, the basic versions slot into group nine, while the most lavish edition commands a group 19 rating.

-Insurance on the Seat Arona will be roughly the same as the Stonic, with the Spanish crossover slotting into groups 11 to 18.
+Insurance on the Seat Arona will be roughly the same as the Stonic, with the small Spanish SUV slotting into groups 11 to 18.